 Can you, the Lender process the Loan yourself?
 Yes, you can.
 However, I do not recommend that you do it.
 The Loan Service will handle any problems collecting the funds and will contact the borrower(s) when they do not pay according to the agreement.
-The fees for processing the Loan are paid by the borrower(s) and are no cost to the Lender.
+The fees for processing the Loan are paid by the borrower(s) and are at no cost to the Lender.

 If the borrower(s) is late do you, the Lender contact the Borrower?
 No, that is what Loan Servicing handles for you.

 What about taxes and Insurance?
-The Loan Service will impound for taxes and insurance and make the timely payments for taxes and insurance.
+The Loan Service will impound for taxes and insurance and make timely payments for taxes and insurance.

 Can the Lender use another Loan Service?
 No, not on the setup, but after setup you can change the service.
-If you want to move your Loan to another servicer you can.
+If you want to move your loan to another servicer you can.
 The cost associated with the transfer is your responsibility.

 Does Level 4 Funding LLC receive compensation from the Loan Service or Title Company?
 No.

 Can Level 4 Funding LLC process the Loan?
-No. As mortgage brokers we are prohibited by State Law from Loan Servicing.
+No. As mortgage brokers, we are prohibited by State Law from Loan Servicing.

 Can you make money if you foreclose?
 No, if there is a foreclosure and the property is sold the proceeds from the sale go to you the lender but only up to the amount owed for principal, past interest, and fees.
 Any remaining money goes to the borrower(s)